 By the numbers

-Over 75% of Universities Canada members have dedicated sustainability strategies to reach net zero or carbon neutrality by 2050.
+Over 75% of Universities Canada members have dedicated sustainability strategies.

-Over 250 programs of study and certifications are offered in sustainability at universities across Canada.
+328 dedicated sustainability and climate-focused programs of study are offered at 51 universities across Canada.

 What universities are doing

 Universities are working to lower their carbon footprint through sustainable initiatives and promoting environmental awareness.

 The Mount’s Facility Improvement Project (FIP) focuses on three main areas: Sustainability, Energy Efficiency and Deferred Maintenance.
 Through approximately 40 projects, the university aims to reduce its carbon footprint and better serve the Mount community.
 These initiatives have led to significant savings of over 20% compared to previous years.
 Key projects include the conversion of the central heating plant to natural gas, lighting retrofit to more energy-efficient fixtures, installation of low-flow toilets for water conservation, energy-efficient windows, intelligent building automation systems and heat-reclaiming air handling units.
 Additionally, roofing improvements, replacement of old computers and monitors with energy-efficient models, ventilation system enhancements and the use of a direct digital system for water-cooled condensing units have further contributed to sustainability efforts.
 These comprehensive measures demonstrate the universities’ commitment to sustainability, energy efficiency and maintenance.